 Following a brief snippet during its reveal, Call of the Mountain received a full gameplay breakdown during Sony’s June 2 State of Play event.
 We now know for certain that the VR experience features a mix of traversal and combat.

 From the immersive first-person perspective, players can wield various tools and weapons to climb and take down a number of intimidating machines.
-Although it doesn’t appear to be a vast open-world like its mainline counterparts, Call of the Mountain will seemingly push you through a number of large environments.
+Although it doesn’t appear to be a true open-world like its mainline counterparts, Call of the Mountain will seemingly push you through a number of large environments, of which you can explore in any direction.

 Familiar foes like Watchers, Scrappers, and even Thunderjaws are all set to feature throughout.